 A study has been performed to explore this communication architecture, through simulations, analyses, and identifying technologies, to develop the optimum communication concepts for CubeSat communications.
 The RF communications network is described in the Ground Segment chapter.

 Cold Gas Thrusters: 8)

 The printed structure contains two propellant tanks, the main tank and the plenum, as well as the seven nozzles and the propellant feed pipes.
-The main tank stores the majority of the propellant (up to 200 gram) as a saturated liquid-vapor mixture, while the plenum stores a smaller amount (up to 2 gram) as a vapor alone.
+The main tank stores the majority of the propellant (up to 200 grams) as a saturated liquid-vapour mixture, while the plenum stores a smaller amount (up to 2 grams) as a vapour alone.
 The nozzles are supplied directly from the plenum.
-This arrangement allows the pressure behind the nozzles to be more precisely controlled, and prevents liquid from entering any of the nozzles.
+This arrangement allows the pressure behind the nozzles to be more precisely controlled and prevents liquid from entering any of the nozzles.

 Eight miniature solenoid valves are used to control propellant flow.
 One valve controls flow from the main tank into the plenum, and each of the other seven valves control flow from the plenum to one of the seven nozzles.
 These valves are attached with compression fittings to two of the steel manifolds.